WCTI-TV: History

 In 1980, WCTI erected a 2000 ft tower north of Trenton.
 The new tower expanded the station's secondary coverage as far east as the Outer Banks, as far south as Wilmington and as far west as the Triangle (including Rocky Mount and much of eastern Raleigh).
 The station's original tower at its New Bern studios is still used as a backup.
 Malrite sold the station to Heritage Broadcasting in 1983.
-The 1,000-foot tower south of Trenton that the station had used prior to their move to the new site on NC 41 now holds the antenna for WSFL-FM 106.5.
+The 1,000-foot tower south of Trenton that the station had used prior to their move to the new site on NC 41 now holds the antenna for WSFL-FM (106.5).
 Heritage Broadcasting sold WCTI to Diversified Communications in 1986.
 In 1993, Lamco Communications bought the station.
 It was sold to Bluestone Television in 2001.
 In 2007, Bluestone merged with Bonten Media Group.

 On November 6 of that year, it was announced that the FCC approved the sale of certain WFXI/WYDO assets by Piedmont Television to the Bonten Media Group.
 As part of the deal, WFXI moved from its longtime home on Arendell Street (US 70) in Morehead City to WCTI's facilities in New Bern.
 In 2000, WCTI launched the first over-the-air digital station in the market on UHF channel 48.
 A high-definition feed was launched on DirecTV on January 30, 2009.
 It is also available on satellite through Dish Network.
 WCTI's broadcasts became digital-only, effective June 12, 2009.

 On April 21, 2017, Sinclair announced its intent to purchase the Bonten stations for $240 million.
 The sale was completed on September 1.

 On September 13, 2018, Hurricane Florence forced WCTI to evacuate its building as flood waters continued to rise.
 For the duration of the storm, WCTI simulcast coverage from Sinclair sister station and fellow ABC affiliate WPDE-TV in Myrtle Beach, South Carolina.
 By September 16, floodwaters had receded to the point that initial cleanup efforts began.

-Programming

-Syndicated programming

-Syndicated programming on WCTI includes Judge Judy, Inside Edition, and Live with Kelly and Ryan, among others.